About CPAC

 Laura Knapp, Transition Coordinator, has five wonderful children, some with attentional and emotional health needs.
 Her youngest child had complex medical, physical, and cognitive disabilities.
 Laura has officially worked with CPAC since 2017, although she has worked with CPAC on special projects or events in the past.
 She has served on several stakeholder groups at the state level.
 Focus of her work is providing support and training to parents, this is important because it is difficult to navigate the special education system and build effective communication.
 Laura' s area of interest includes transition, medically complex students, and those with mental (emotional) health needs.

 Goviana Morales, Bilingual Parent Consultant, is the parent of five children; two with disabilities.
-Goviana is currently enrolled in college in the speech and language assistant program.
-She is a Next Steps graduate, COPAA graduate, and LEND graduate.
+Goviana is a Next Steps graduate, COPAA graduate, and LEND graduate.
+She recently received a degree as a disability specialist with a focus on speech and language pathology assistant.
 Goviana offers bilingual (Spanish) services, and her areas of interest include language access, transition to adult life, and family engagement.
-She loves read and craft.
+She loves to read and craft.

 Lisa Opert, Next Steps Coordinator, is the parent of four children.
 She has had two of her children participate in Birth to Three Services, and those same children currently have IEP's.
 Between her children, she has experience with speech and language differences, epilepsy, and autism.
 Prior to coming to CPAC Lisa was a general education classroom teacher working in New Haven, Connecticut and brings a unique perspective from a parent and a professional role.
 She is the coordinator of the Next STEPs Program through CPAC and loves sharing information to other parents to help them feel educated and confident in advocating for their children.
 She is also a parent mentor for the Family Connections Program and enjoys speaking with families of young children just starting the special education journey.
 She loves being creative and spending time with friends and family.